speedata/publisher/doc/manual/doc/description-en/directories.md

 ------------------------------------------

-The command [SaveDataset](../commands-en/savedataset.html) saves the given structure to the harddrive which can be loaded again (in the next run) with [LoadDataset](../commands-en/loaddataset.html).
+The command [SaveDataset](../commands-en/savedataset.html) saves the given structure to the hard drive which can be loaded again (in the next run) with [LoadDataset](../commands-en/loaddataset.html).
 If the file does not exist when loading it with [LoadDataset](../commands-en/loaddataset.html) it will be silently